alvaroabascar/carpet/README.md

 remove("file.that")
 ```

-file.that is clearly a temporal file, which we don't care much about
+`file.that` is a temporal file, which we don't care much about
-but have to store and remove it at the end of the process.
+but have to store and remove at the end of the process.

-Wouldn't it be nice to have something like this?:
+It would be lovely to have something like this:

 ```python
 with Transform("file.this") as file_that:
     process(file_that, "file.final)
 ```

-In this case the class Transform does exactly the same thing as the
+In this case the class `Transform` does exactly the same as the
 `transform` function that we saw before, but it automatically handles
 the temporal file, hiding it in a temporal location, and taking care
-about removing it when you exit the 'with' block.
+to remove it when exiting the `with` block.

-### I want it! how can I use it?
+### Usage

-You can create your own "Context Classes" (like Transform above) using
+You can create your own "Context Classes" (like `Transform` above) using
 the function `create_context_class`.
 For example:

 ```python